-You can pre-order the Ledger Nano X on its official site.
+You can purchase the Ledger Nano X from the official site.

 Buying a second-hand hardware wallet or purchasing one from an unauthorized reseller is not recommended and exposes you to the risk of hacking and the theft of your funds.

 At the time of writing (June 2019), the Ledger Nano X is available for CAD$159.

 The following features are the primary differences between the older Ledger Nano S and the newer Ledger Nano X: